Changissnz/selfinterest/README.md

 have to pertain to axiom.
 These two categories of examples are what the instances of self-interest plans and strives for.
 There is no stochastic coincidence when there is intention from self-interest.
 Such is the wholeness that is true when there is perfect information on perceptible chains of events that occurred.
-The striking appearance loses its luster when the knowledge of its causes acted out by self-interest, these causes being the principle of relevance at the perceptible level.
+The striking appearance loses its luster when the knowledge of its causes that were acted out by self-interest, these causes being the principle of relevance at the perceptible level.
 Naivety shrivels away from cognition and replaced by this state of mind is an acceptance self-assured in the belief that the puzzle of understanding has been solved.
-Thus, one's presence in the situation is only there to be entertained without being awed or flabberghasted.
+Thus, one's presence in that situation is only there to be entertained without being awed or flabberghasted.